hugaped/MBNMAdose/README.md

 networks at the agent level that may otherwise be disconnected at the dose/treatment level, and help improve precision of estimates.
 It avoids “lumping” of doses that is often done in standard Network Meta-Analysis (NMA).
-All models and analyses are implemented in a Baysian framework, following an extension of the standrd NMA methodology presented by (Lu and Ades 2004) and are run in JAGS (JAGS Computer Program 2017).
+All models and analyses are implemented in a Bayesian framework, following an extension of the standard NMA methodology presented by (Lu and Ades 2004) and are run in JAGS (JAGS Computer Program 2017).
 For full details of dose-response MBNMA methodology see Mawdsley et al. (2016).
 Throughout this package we refer to a **treatment** as a